About

 2. What should be done?

 Firstly, the data are not reliable (because methods used mean there could be other reasons for the changes), and secondly, nobody knows what to do next.
-There are lots of ideas, but we do not know if the benefits will outweigh the harms.
+There are lots of ideas, but we do not know if the benefits will outweigh the risks of further AMR harms.

 Design